nezaboodka/reactronic/README.md

 There are multiple options to configure behavior of transactional reactivity.

-**Renewal** option defines a delay between cache invalidation and invocation of the caching function to renew the cache:
+**Autorun** option defines a delay between trigger/cache invalidation and invocation of the corresponding function:

   - `(ms)` - delay in milliseconds;
-  - `Renew.ImmediatelyAsync` - renew immediately but async (zero latency);
+  - `Rerun.ImmediatelyAsync` - rerun immediately but async (zero latency);
-  - `Renew.Immediately` - renew immediately (right after commit);
+  - `Rerun.Immediately` - rerun immediately (right after commit);
-  - `Renew.OnDemand` - renew on access if cache is invalid;
+  - `Rerun.OnDemand` - rerun on access if cache is invalid;
-  - `Renew.Manually` - manual renew (explicit only);
+  - `Rerun.Manually` - rerun manually (explicitly);
-  - `Renew.NoCache` - renew on every call of the function.
+  - `Rerun.ManuallyNoTrack` - run manually without tracking dependencies.

 **SeparatedFrom** set of flags defines if transaction is executed separately from reaction, parent, and children transactions (flags can be combined with bitwise operator):